BlizzardWolf7/Modern-Productivity-Dashboard/README.md

    - Toggle dark mode if preferred
    - Click "Save" to apply changes

-### Using the To-Do List
+### Using the Multi-List To-Do System

+#### Creating a New List
+1. Click "✓ View Tasks" button on the dashboard
+2. Click "+ New List" button
+3. Enter a list name (e.g., "Work", "Personal", "Shopping")
+4. Choose a color from 6 options (Blue, Green, Purple, Orange, Pink, Red)
+5. Click "Create List"
+6. **Note**: You can only add tasks AFTER creating the list

+#### Viewing and Managing Lists
+- Click any list card to open it
+- Each list card shows:
+  - List name with color-coded border
+  - Completion ratio (e.g., "3/5" means 3 of 5 tasks done)
+  - Preview of first 5 tasks
+  - Hover effect for better UX

-#### Adding Tasks
+#### Managing Tasks Within a List
+Once inside a list:
+- **Add task**:
-- Type your task in the input field
+  - Enter task title in the first input field (required)
+  - Optionally add a note in the second field for additional context
-- Click "Add Task" button or press **Enter**
+  - Click "Add Task" button or press **Enter** from either field
-- See a success toast confirmation

-#### Managing Tasks
+  - Beautiful contained design with dashed border
-- **Complete a task**: Click on the task text to mark as done
+- **Complete task**: Click on task text to toggle done/undone
-- **Uncomplete a task**: Click on completed task to mark as pending
-- **Delete a task**: Click the ✕ button on the right
+- **Delete task**: Click the ✕ button next to the task
+- **View progress**: See completion count at the top (e.g., "3/5 completed")
+- **Task notes**: Display below task title in italic style
+- Tasks show with different styling when completed (strikethrough + reduced opacity)

+#### Editing List Settings
+Inside a list view:
+1. Click the **⚙️** icon in the top-right of the modal
+2. Edit list name
+3. Change list color
+4. Delete entire list (with confirmation)
+5. Click "Save Changes" to apply

-#### Task Persistence
+#### List Persistence
-- All tasks are automatically saved to localStorage
+- All lists and tasks automatically saved to localStorage
-- Tasks persist between browser sessions
+- Lists persist between browser sessions
-- Tasks sync across tabs in the same browser
+- Changes sync across tabs in the same browser
+- Real-time updates across all views

+#### List Colors & Use Cases
+- 🔵 **Blue** - Default, work/professional tasks
+- 🟢 **Green** - Personal, health, or wellness tasks
+- 🟣 **Purple** - Creative projects or learning
+- 🟠 **Orange** - Urgent or time-sensitive items
+- 🩷 **Pink** - Fun, social, or leisure activities
+- 🔴 **Red** - Critical or high-priority tasks

 ### Weather & Location